AmimerNabil/Random-Forest-Implementation/README.md

 ### Description ###
 Hello to everyone!
 This project is a simple implementation of a Random forest from scratch using python.
 The goal of this project is to make it from scratch in order to understand the backdoor of this  machine learning tool.

 I got interested in this subject right after my first class of probability and statistics (fall 2021) and I am still fresh to the subject.

 ### Random Forests ###
 Random Forests are a machine learning tool used for both classification and regression problems.
 They are currently unexcelled in accuracy among current algorithms.
-This forest is built using many classification tree which helps saves us from the task of pruning each tree.
+Single Decision trees lack flexibility and pose some overfitting issues.
+When designing the decisions trees, we have to define a stopping criterion and the amount of pruning to be done.
+Too much pruning and your model won't fit the training set that we feed it.
+Not enough pruning and the model will overfit the data increasing its variance and affecting its efficiency.

+Random forests are a way to fix this issue...by creating many large trees (with no prunning) and combining them, we greatly enhance the performence of the prediction model.
+On the downside, it is very hard to interpret many large trees.

 for more information and details on RF : [Random Forest Documentation](https://www.stat.berkeley.edu/~breiman/RandomForests/cc_home.htm)